davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/osf.md

 The following steps will help you setup an open notebook.

 ### Decide on a project
 Notebooks can be organised in different ways depending on the type of research you carry out, what you want to use a notebook for and whether the notebook will be collobarative or not.
+As a starting point to making research more open it might be easier to start with a particular project.
+The Open Science Framework is usually organised at a project level although this can include multiple componetns or coalate other projects.
+This will be useful if you are working on a bigger project which involves different components or stages.

 ## Private or public?
 The Open Science Framework allows you to choose whether to make your project (or componets) of a project public.
 One of reservtions people often have about open science and/or open notebooks is making available materials which they feel are not yet ready for public consumption.

-## licensing your project
+## Licensing your project
 If you decide that you will make your notebook public, or you later decide to make it public, then it is important that it includes a license.
 A license will help ensure other people know under what terms they can use your work.

 You can asign a standard license to your open notebook or upload a custom license.
 It is almost always preferable to use a standard license rather than develop a custom one.
 If your notebook is part of a funded research project then your funder may encourage (or require) a particular license.

 Sometimes you may want to use different licenses for different parts of your project for example:
 - Software/code: MIT